Rhuddlan

-Rhuddlan ([ˈr̥ɨðlan]) is a town, community, and electoral ward in the county of Denbighshire, Wales, in the historic county of Flintshire.
+Rhuddlan ([ˈr̥ɨðlan]) is a town, community, and electoral ward in Denbighshire, Wales.
 Its associated urban zone is mainly on the right bank of the Clwyd; it is directly south of seafront town Rhyl.
 It gave its name to the Welsh district of Rhuddlan from 1974 to 1996.
 As of the 2001 census, the population was 4,296 decreasing to 3,709 in the 2011 census.
+It was historically in Flintshire.

 Etymology

 The name of the town is a combination of the Welsh words rhudd "red" + glan "riverbank".